Congratulations! Your merchant account has been approved. Now what?

 Here’s the reality of what comes next and how to increase sales with a new affiliate program.

 Each month, hundreds of companies launch affiliate programs on networks and tracking platforms such as ShareASale, CJ, Impact, Pepperjam, Rakuten and Refersion.
-In my 15 years of experience, the majority of these new programs have no one qualified to help affiliates and zero strategies in place.
+In my 15 years of experience, the majority of these new programs will fail because they do not have a strategy for growth.
 Many of the programs are launched by the owner of the company.
-They weren’t planning on paying a program manager because it all seems simple enough.
+They weren’t planning on hiring an experienced affiliate program manager because it all seems simple enough.
 The staff can handle the job.

 I tell new merchants every week that affiliate marketing isn’t easy and it takes time.
 It takes time out of your day and time for the program to mature.
 The best performance marketers are busy promoting your competitors and other programs in completely different niches.
 They live at the intersection of conversion plus commission equals consistent paychecks.
 These dream partners don’t know your program exists.
 They might not even know your brand exists.
-They need an invitation and proof that they will earn healthy commissions before joining.
-They need attention, education and motivation.
-Business owners do not have the time, experience or resources to manage affiliate programs.
-Most of the time, traditional marketing and e-commerce employees don’t either.
+They need an invitation and proof they will earn healthy commissions before joining.
+Then they need attention, education and motivation to create promotions and send clicks to your site.

 Problems arise when applications from random, non-relevant affiliates start pouring into the program.
 Company executives will be turned off by the string of coupon, loyalty and paid search sites from around the world.
 They will quickly start asking: “Where are the bloggers and influencers I’ve heard so much about?
 Where are all the sales?
 We are a premium brand, why do they keep asking for discounts?
 I’m starting to hate affiliate marketing!
 It doesn’t work.”